T-Mobile misses estimates for quarterly revenue, wireless subscriber additions

 T-Mobile, however, raised its full-year forecast for wireless subscriber growth.

-It now expects wireless subscriber net additions between 5.3 million and 5.7 million, compared with its earlier forecast of 5.0 million to 5.5 million in the year through December.
+It now expects wireless subscriber net additions between 5.3 million and 5.7 million in the year through December, compared with its earlier forecast of 5.0 million to 5.5 million.

 Our Standards: The Thomson Reuters Trust Principles.